Understanding Bandits with Graph Feedback: Time-varying Graphs

 \section{Time-varying Graphs}

-In this section we will consider time-varying graphs.
+In this section, we will consider time-varying graphs.
 Instead of a fixed graph $G=(V,E)$ for all $T$ rounds, for each round $t\in[T]$, we have a graph $G_t=(V,E_t)$.
-We abuse notation here and let $G=(G_t)_{t\in[T]}$ and $R(G,T)$ denote the min-max regret for time-varying graphs $G$. \begin{corollary} The min-max regret for sequential time-varying graphs $G=(G_t)_{t\in[T]}$ satisfies
+We slightly abuse notations here and let $G=(G_t)_{t\in[T]}$ and $R(G,T)$ denote the min-max regret for time-varying graphs $G$. \begin{corollary} The min-max regret for sequential time-varying graphs $G=(G_t)_{t\in[T]}$ satisfies

 where $\overline{\delta^*}\triangleq \frac{\sum_{t=1}^T\delta_t^*(G_t)}{T}$ is the average fractional weak domination number for graphs $G$ in $T$ rounds. \end{corollary} \begin{proof} We can slightly modify Algorithm~\ref{alg:osmde}: In each round $t$, we use $G_t$ as an input instance to calculate $\hat\ell_t$ and $\*u_t$.
 Then the left proof is totally similar to the proof of \Cref{thm:regret} except for replacing \Cref{eqn:regret} with $Regret\leq \frac{\log n}{\eta}+\eta n T+\frac{\eta \sum_{t=1}^T\delta^{*}(G_t)}{2 \gamma}+\gamma T=\frac{\log n}{\eta}+\eta n T+\frac{\eta \bar{\delta^*} T}{2 \gamma}+\gamma T.$ \end{proof}